jmtruffa/yields/README.md

  Idem 1 but returns in APR instead of effective yield.
 Works only with zero coupon bonds.
 The endpoint checks if the requested bond is zerocoupon.
  If bonds is index adjusted, it will look for the coefficientes of IssueDate, settlementDate and calculate a ratio.
 Works only with CER (http://www.bcra.gob.ar/PublicacionesEstadisticas/Principales_variables_datos.asp?serie=3540&detalle=CER%A0(Base%202.2.2002=1))

- Value: (float64) Return APR of the bond given its price and cashflow
+ Value: (float64) Return APR of the bond given its price and cashflow.
       (float64) Return modified duration of the bond.

 Params: